 Process automation should be part – perhaps a big part – but still just one element of an overall process optimization strategy.
 Before any process is automated, all processes should be filtered through centralization, standardization and optimization filter.
 This doesn’t mean obvious and/or automation opportunities should be delayed, and it doesn’t mean centralization, standardization and optimization has to come first (in fact, automation savings may have to fund those efforts).
 It does mean automation is directed only at relevant and well qualified business processes.

-This will be an organizational and 3rd party challenge because many business processes are undocumented and revisions occur less formally than in a governed change control process.
+This will be an organizational and third-party challenge because many business processes are undocumented and revisions occur less formally than in a governed change control process.
 Governance is rarely done well in a reactive mode; the framework should be proactively put in place before any deployment begins.

-Optimistic Effort Estimates: robotic software is still software: the deployment roadmap should reflect more conservative software configuration effort estimates than guidelines from either the product vendor or any 3rd party advisory firm.
+Robotic software is still software: the deployment roadmap should reflect more conservative software configuration effort estimates than guidelines from either the product vendor or any third-party advisory firm.
 Despite all the “so easy, even a caveman can do it!” declarations, the fact is automation software is not quite that user-friendly and quick to configure.
 The fault lies in nature of business processes and the fact that software is literal – it can do only what it’s been told to do.
 Because humans are anything but literal, there are often ‘missing’ rules in a process simply because the decisions just make sense to the human operator.
 It will take time for current process employees to identify and document innate rules they currently follow without even consciously thinking about them.

-Clearly a new type of team lead will be required to manage the output of robots rather than FTEs.
-This lead will have new responsibilities: maintaining and improving service levels for the human interventions needed for process exception-handling; a liaison with the IT Dept., insuring current support needs are meet and future needs communicated; change management, proactively re-configuring robotic software in coordination with changes in process activities and rules.
+Clearly a new type of team lead will be required to manage the output of software robots.
+This lead will have new responsibilities: maintaining and improving service levels for the human interventions needed for process exception-handling; a liaison with the IT department, insuring current support needs are meet and future needs communicated; change management, proactively re-configuring robotic software in coordination with changes in process activities and rules.

-Overconfidence: while deploying robotic software to automate business processes entails risk and requires an investment of human and financial capital, the implementing company receives two attractive benefits – all the associated savings and complete operational control.
-An early part of the strategic plan should question whether automation should be done in-house or by a BPO provider.
+While deploying robotic software to automate business processes entails risk and requires an investment of human and financial capital, the implementing company receives two attractive benefits – all the associated savings and complete operational control.
+An early part of the strategic plan should question whether automation should be done in-house or by a business process outsourcing (BPO) provider.

-Outsourcing process automation does present its own set of issues, particularly the risk of becoming locked into a provider’s technology and the inherent conflict of the same 3rd party providing offshore headcount and also responsible for eliminating headcount through automation.
-With this technology changing so rapidly, entering into a long term contract with a 3rd party provider has to be balanced against an objective measurement of a company’s internal capability to do the job itself.
+Outsourcing process automation does present its own set of issues, particularly the risk of becoming locked into a provider’s technology and the inherent conflict of the same third-party providing offshore headcount and also responsible for eliminating headcount through automation.
+With this technology changing so rapidly, entering into a long term contract with a third-party provider has to be balanced against an objective measurement of a company’s internal capability to do the job itself.